- AB 1012 Implementation

 Frequently Asked Questions (FAQ)

 There are no exceptions to this mandate.
 At the risk of losing future federal funding, it is recommended that VA studies be performed for projects over $15 million.
+History has proven that project's over $15 million can benefit greatly from a VA study.

 See Chapter 19 of the Project Development Procedures manual (PDPM) for more details.